Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has three charges, you regain all charges at the end of a long rest.

-Whenever you damage a creature that has a negative condition, you can choose to spend a charge to deal 1d8 additional damage for every negative condition that creature has.
+Once a turn when you damage a creature that has a negative condition, you can choose to spend a charge to deal 1d8 additional damage for every negative condition that creature has.

 ---
 ### Taste of Blood <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/GreenTerror_TasteOfBlood.png" Align=left width=7% height=7%>

 **Charges**: This rune has four charges, you regain all charges at the end of a long rest.

-Whenever you damage a creature you can choose to spend two charges to heal equal to five times your proficiency bonus.
+Once a turn when you damage a creature you can choose to spend two charges to heal equal to five times your proficiency bonus.

 ---
 ### Sudden Impact <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/SuddenImpact.png" Align=left width=7% height=7%>

 **Charges**: This rune has three charges, you regain all charges at the end of a long rest.

-When you damage a creature while invisible or hidden or after a dash, blink or teleport you can spend a charge to deal 2d8 additional damage on the attack.
+Once a turn when you damage a creature while invisible or hidden or after a dash, blink or teleport you can spend a charge to deal 2d8 additional damage on the attack.

 ---

 ### Ghost Poro <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/GhostPoro.png" Align=left width=7% height=7%>

 You learn the find familliar spell, and can cast it at will without spending mana or material components to summon a [Ghost Poro](https://www.dndbeyond.com/monsters/3896538-ghost-poro).
 The Ghost Poro has its own turn in initiative after you and are not restricted by the find familliar spell druing its turn.

 ---

 ### Eyeball Collection <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/EyeballCollection.png" Align=left width=7% height=7%>

 Whenever you score a takedown, you gain a stack of eyeball collection.
 You gain the following benefits from collection eyeballs: